rosemash/luape/README.md

 # luape

-A self-modifying Windows executable containing Lua 5.1.5 for quickly generating standalone executables that run Lua scripts.
+A self-patching Windows executable containing Lua 5.1.5 for quickly generating standalone executables that run Lua scripts.

 # How does it work?